 Basic education in the arts is provided primarily for children and young people on an extracurricular basis.
 Basic education in Music Institute progresses in a goal-oriented manner from one level to the next and provides pupils with the skills to express themselves as well as the ability to apply for vocational or higher education in the field of music.
 Both classical and pop & jazz music are available in music institute.
 The training includes solistic subjects and general subjects (music theory, solfeggio and music knowledge) as well as ensemble playing.

 Tuition fee examples:

-Applying for Music Playschool is going on in May 2020 (for groups starting in August).
-The next time to apply for Music Institute is in September 2020 for studies beginning in 19 October 2020 (after autumn holidays).
-We strive to get all new enthusiasts to start their music hobby.
+Applying for Music Playschool is going on in spring 2022 (for groups starting in August).
+The next time to apply for Music Institute is between 1.–14.11.2022 for studies beginning in January 2023.

 The teaching languages are Finnish and Swedish, but English lessons are possible to arrange in many cases.
 Inquiries also during semesters are welcome.